mongodb/specifications/source/transactions/transactions.rst

 A non-exhaustive list of acceptable naming deviations are as follows:

-* Using "maxTimeMS" as an example, .NET would use "MaxTime" where it's type is a TimeSpan structure that includes units.
-However, calling it "MaximumTime" would not be acceptable.
+* Using "maxCommitTimeMS" as an example, .NET would use "MaxCommitTime" where it's type is a TimeSpan structure that includes units.
+However, calling it "MaximumCommitTime" would not be acceptable.

 **Transaction API**
 ~~~~~~~~~~~~~~~~~~~